A Comprehensive Review of Condensing Boilers; Advantages, types and Applications

 Types of Condensing Boilers

-Raika Condensing Boiler | raadman
+Condensing Fire-Tube Boiler

-Coil-type Condensing Boiler
+Coil-Type Condensing Boiler

 A coil-type condensing boiler is a water-tube type, where water flows inside the coils (tubes), and the combustion gases pass outside them.
 This boiler includes a configuration of spiral tubes through which the water flows.
 The water inside the coils is heated by absorbing energy from the burner flame and exits the boiler.
 Given the unique combustion chamber design, premixed burners are suggested for this type of boiler.

-Raika condensing boilers, manufactured by Packman, are of coil-type condensing boilers.
+Rayka condensing boilers, manufactured by Packman, are of coil-type condensing boilers.
 Due to the design of combustion chamber, it is recommended to use gas burners for this type of boiler.
 Since the boiler tubes are in a direct contact with the low-temperature combustion products and have corrosive properties, it is necessary to use stainless steel tubes which are resistant to corrosion.
 Additionally, the stack of these boilers must be made from corrosion-resistant materials.

 Raika Boiler | raadman

-Modern coil-type condensing boilers have a single chamber divided into two sections by a separator plate:
+Modern coil-type condensing-boilers have a single chamber divided into two sections by a separator plate:

 • Combustion Chamber: The first section houses the burner, where the combustion process takes place.
 Hence, the first chamber is referred to as the combustion chamber.